List of fishes of Sespe Creek, California: Geography

-Sespe Creek headwaters are in Portero Seco of the Sierra Madre Mountains, and is formed by more than thirty tributary streams in those and the Topatopa Mountains, before its confluence with the Santa Clara River, in Fillmore.
-Sespe Creek is a National Scenic Waterway, and is one of the longest creeks untouched by dams or cement channels.
+Sespe Creek's headwaters are in Portero Seco of the Sierra Madre Mountains, and are formed by more than thirty tributary streams in those and the Topatopa Mountains, before its confluence with the Santa Clara River, in Fillmore.
+Sespe Creek is a National Scenic Waterway and is one of the longest creeks untouched by dams or cement channels.
 The Sespe Wilderness Area protects a portion of its watershed and channel.

 The Sespe Creek watershed is known for the 53000 acre Sespe Condor Sanctuary.
-Established in 1947, it is where the critically endangered species Gymnogyps californicus (California condor) has been re-introduced into its native habitat.
+Established in 1947, it is where the critically endangered species California condor (Gymnogyps californicus) has been re-introduced.

 Fish

 At least twelve native and introduced fishes can be found in the creek: